-In case you don’t know, a first look is exactly what it sounds like.
+In case you don’t know, a wedding day first look is exactly what it sounds like.
 Rather than the traditional run of show where you wait to see one another for the first time walking down the aisle, so many couples are deciding to do a first look before the ceremony.
 Here’s why they’re one of the best things you could do on your big day!

 Come wedding day, you’re likely going to feel nervous, excited, anxious, filled with butterflies… maybe all of the above.
 And the person you’re about to marry is probably one of your biggest comforts.
 Their presence, their smile, their overall understanding of you, and you of them.
 Seeing each other can help calm your nerves, and set the tone for a joyful and relaxed best-day-ever!